ADVERTISEMENT

 US citizens, Chinese nationals busted exporting "cutting-edge" Nvidia AI chips to China

-Two American citizens and two Chinese nationals now face 50 years behind bars each for illegally exporting at least four shipments of Nvidia’s cutting-edge GPU chips and their AI technology to the People’s Republic of China (PRC), the US Department of Justice (DoJ) said on Thursday.
+Two American citizens and two Chinese nationals now face 50 years behind bars each for illegally exporting at least four shipments of Nvidia’s cutting-edge GPU chips and their AI technology to the People’s Republic of China, the US Justice Department said.

 Key takeaways: